Before the birth

-Registering a birth after 60 days requires more proof of the child's identification and can result in the application taking longer to process.
+You can still register a birth after 60 days but it requires more proof of the child's identification and can result in the application taking longer to process.

 The biological parents of a child are able to add a father's details to a birth registered in NSW.

-Where a woman is in a married or same-sex de facto relationship, the other mother can be added to the birth registration.
+Where women are in a married or de facto relationship, the other mother can be added to the birth registration.

-Before you can apply for a birth certificate, the birth needs to have been registered.
+Before you can apply for a birth certificate, the birth needs to have been registered (see above).